SteshinSS/lohi_splitter/README.md

 **How should I determine the std_threshold for the Lo splitter?**

 The threshold choice is contingent on the noise level in your data.
 For ChEMBL-like data, consider using 0.70 for pIC50 and 0.60 for pKi.
 For high-quality in-house datasets, a threshold of 0.20 for pIC50 might suffice.
 For a comprehensive answer, refer to the associated paper, specifically Appendix B titled "Lo dataset is not just noise."

+**I have M1 MacBook Pro**
+Congratulations!
+However, the library might not function as expected.
+We utilize the MIP python library, which in turn relies on the CBC library to solve linear problems.
+If you encounter an error like `NameError: name 'cbclib' is not defined`, then try [this](https://github.com/coin-or/python-mip/issues/199).
+The author does not have a Mac, so he cannot test the solution.
+If you need access to the MIP, refer to Tutorial #4, which demonstrates how the Lo-Hi splitter uses the MIP library behind the scenes.

 ## Development